Updated: Jun 22

 Run conversion ads for at least 4 weeks from launch day.
 Up weight your spending in the first week to give yourself the greatest chance of triggering the Spotify algorithms.

 Download and check the Facebook Ads app to monitor the performance of your ads and make targeting changes as required.
 For example, turn off any ads that aren't performing and focus on the target audience that delivers the best results.

 Record your campaign results versus your pre-campaign benchmarks to understand what worked and where improvements are required.

 20 Need help promoting your music?

-Major Labl offers a FREE webinar showing you how to plan your next release.
-We also offer two training programmes that combine step by step video guides with face to face consultations and advice.
+Major Labl offers a FREE webinar showing independent musicians how to plan their next release.
+We also offer two training programmes that combine step-by-step video guides with face-to-face consultations and advice.